-Kershaw examines the German society to find his answers, what a kind of person Hitler was, wherefore he became the person we all know and how his unrestricted power in Europe was possible.
-Professor Ian Kershaw examines the German society as a tree, which bore a Nazi regime fruit.
-We can afford ourselves to keep underestimating the meaning of Hitler and simplify his image to the extent of a madman, or an obsessed speaker, or a hobo from Vienna, Bohemian corporal, just fanatic or antisemite.
-The expanded personality of Hitler, according to Kershaw, could only be successfully examined by means of socio-cultural, historical, political economic and military aspects.
+Kershaw examines German society to find his answers, what kind of person Hitler was, wherefore he became the person we all know, and how his unrestricted power in Europe was possible.
+Professor Ian Kershaw examines German society as a tree, which bore a Nazi regime’s fruit.
+We can afford to keep underestimating the meaning of Hitler and simplify his image to the extent of a madman, an obsessed speaker, a hobo from Vienna, a Bohemian corporal, or just a fanatic or antisemite.
+The expanded personality of Hitler, according to Kershaw, could only be successfully examined by means of socio-cultural, historical, political, economic, and military aspects.
 In the same respect, these aspects in the 1930s and 1940s could not be studied ignoring Hitler.

 Has this been Hitler’s century?
 Certainly, no other individual has stamped a more profound imprint on it than Adolf Hitler.
 The twelve years of Hitler’s rule permanently changed Germany, Europe, and the world.
 He is one of the few individuals of whom it can be said with absolute certainty: without him, the course of history would have been different.

-- The pretense of a modern society high state status.
+- The pretense of a modern society’s high state status.

 - The highest level of the suppression of public opinion and violent actions against the citizens of the state.

-- Mobilization of public consciousness by means of media landscape with a never-before-seen scale.
+- Mobilization of public consciousness by means of the media landscape with a never-before-seen scale.

-- Constant cynical violation of the rules of international law and neglection of diplomatic ethics.
+- Constant cynical violation of the rules of international law and neglect of diplomatic ethics.

 - Gradual conversion of a high-cultural society into an inner and international aggressor.